SmartDataAnalytics/ARCANA/README.md

 # ArcanaQuestions-
-Positive and Negative (Differente nature) questions for the Arcana Project
+Positive and Negative (Different nature) questions for the Arcana Project This repository is to trace the accumulation of such questions